Shivsandhanshiv/COSC_Hackweek_Platform/README.md

-# Pixel Playground
+# TimeZoneBuddy

-Pixel Playground is a simple browser-based drawing app built using HTML5 Canvas, JavaScript, and CSS.
-Users can draw freely, select different colors, and clear the canvas — like a mini MS Paint!
+A beginner-friendly time zone meeting planner.
+Enter 2 or more cities, and the app calculates overlapping time slots where everyone is available (9 AM to 8 PM in their local time).
+Uses Luxon for accurate time zone conversions.

+## Tech Stack

+- HTML5, CSS3, JavaScript
+- Luxon

 ## Features

-- Draw using mouse
-- Pick different colors using color picker
-- Clear canvas with one click
-- Responsive and lightweight
+- Input 2+ cities (like New York, Tokyo, London)
+- Calculates overlapping slots (9 AM - 8 PM local)
+- Shows suggested meeting time in each user’s local time

 ## How to Run

-1. Clone the repo or download the files
+1. Clone the repo
 2. Open `index.html` in your browser
-3. Start drawing!
+3. Enter city names and click "Find Time"

-##  Built With
+## Supported Cities
+- New York
+- London
+- Tokyo
+- Sydney

-- HTML5 Canvas API
+- Mumbai
-- Vanilla JavaScript
+- San Francisco
-- CSS3
+- Berlin